xanderlent/intel-npu-driver-rpm/README.md

   - The -devel package, which contains the unversioned .so file.
     - Still TODO: Other devel parts of this driver; For example, should we ship the firmware API headers somewhere?
     - Still TODO: Fedora's `oneapi-level-zero-devel` package provides the common Level Zero headers, but the NPU extension headers are not yet packaged; we and the OpenVINO package vendor them.
   - Still TODO: This driver can be built with OpenVINO to get the compiler-in-driver component.
 It's modular but not really optional since many functions don't work without it.
 That's not yet available from this repo because it's complicated.
-I'm working on it.
+I'm working on it. (see **Attention** above)

 ### Project Homepage and Issue Reporting